damian-lis/Talk-to-Gisapia-and-the-Others/README.md

   }
 ```

-As we can see above, the returned value (instance of the character's object) of the getChar method of charsFactory object is assigned to the chosenChar variable.
-Then, as we can see from the example, this instance can be passed on global memory by setSelectedChar method of memory object
+As we can see above, the returned value (instance of the character object) of the getChar method of charsFactory object is assigned to the chosenChar variable.
+Then, as we can see from the example, this instance can be passed on global memory by setSelectedChar method of memory object.

-Summarizing, thanks to this design pattern, we can easily obtain specific data, which we then use within the application
+Summarizing, thanks to this design pattern, we can easily and in legible way obtain specific data (in this case instance of the character object), which we then use within the app.

 <br/>
 <br/>

 ### 3.2.5.
 Singleton design pattern while saving the settings

-In order for the settings and data to be stored throughout the entire application, the Singleton Design Pattern was used.
+To handle data and settings throughout the entire project, the Singleton design pattern was used.

-Thanks to this, we have one instance created that cannot be overwritten when using the application.
+Thanks to this, we have one place that stores data (one instance of object) related to the use of the app.

 <br/>

-Below is an example of this design pattern (objects/Memory.js):
+Below is an example of this solutionn in a fragment of the Memory object (objects/Memory.js):

 ```
 class Memory {